ans-inayat/Anaskhan/README.md

 ### :woman_technologist: &nbsp;About Me :

-I am a Full Stack Developer from Pakistan.
+I am a Cybersecurity Specialist and Full Stack Developer from Pakistan.
 - 👋 Hi, I’m @Ans Inayat
-- 👀 I’m interested in white-hat hacking.
+- 👀 I’m passionate about ethical hacking and cybersecurity.
-- 🌱 I’m currently learning HTML, JavaScript, and Python.
+- 🌱 I’m currently learning HTML, JavaScript, and Python to enhance my development skills.
-- 💻 I am a software engineer.
+- 💻 I am a software engineer with a strong focus on cybersecurity practices.
-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 I’m involved in various cybersecurity projects, including penetration testing and vulnerability assessments.
-- 🌱 Exploring Technical Content Writing.
+- 🌱 Exploring advanced cybersecurity techniques and technical content writing.
-- ⚡ In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time, I solve cybersecurity challenges on platforms like GeeksforGeeks and read tech articles.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ans-inayat/)

 ---